The Best Two Days in Vancouver Itinerary

 Sunset Beach is connected to Stanley Park via the Seawall path, which allows visitors to walk along the sea and enjoy the views.
 If you wish to do something more exciting than watching a sunset, then venture over to the West End and/or Yaletown for some more last-minute exploration.
 These are both great areas to stay in Vancouver.

-🏨 Stay near Sunset Beach Park
+🏨 Stay nearby Sunset Beach Park

 In Summary